Training Transitive and Commutative Multimodal Transformers with LoReTTa: Discussion Conclusion

-\textbf{Environmental impacts.} We trained all of our models on an NVIDIA A100-SXM4-40GB GPU using PyTorch 2.0.
+\textbf{Environmental impacts.} We trained all of our models on a single NVIDIA A100-SXM4-40GB GPU using PyTorch 2.0.
 Techniques such as mixed-precision training, FlashAttention, and TF32 helped us reduce memory usage and runtime.
 Pre-training a model with causal masked modeling took us about 12 hours on average.
 On the other hand, fine-tuning with LoReTTa took longer -- about 3 days.
 This is because we had to autoregressively decode the predicted samples one token at a time.

-\textbf{Limitations.} LoReTTa is best used in a setting where we have aligned modalities that always miss a modality combination.
-This only works if there is at least one linking modality, otherwise, our method cannot be applied.
-Can our method also be applied to datasets where some samples have all modality combinations?
+\textbf{Limitations.} LoReTTa is best used in a setting where we are missing some modality combinations.
+This only works if there is at least one connecting modality, otherwise, our method cannot be applied.
+But what about datasets where some samples have all modality combinations?
+Can our method still be used?
 Yes, this is possible.
-Although we have not analyzed this scenario, LoReTTa is likely to provide benefits by augmenting those samples that are missing the remaining modalities.
+Although we have not analyzed this scenario, LoReTTa is likely to provide benefits by augmenting those data points that are still missing the remaining modalities.

+\textbf{Acknowledgements.} M.T. is supported by the Helmholtz Association under the joint research school "Munich School for Data Science - MUDS".
+There are no other funding or competing interests.

 {

 }